-Cathy Walker – Student Insight and Engagement Officer North West
+Cathy Walker – Student Insight and Experience Officer North West (she/her)

 My time with the TUSA began as a student representative, then as Campus President, now I am the Student Insight and Experience Officer at Cradle Coast Campus.

 I enjoy supporting students through their University journey and am very passionate about student representation at Cradle Coast.